Hornbill-Docs/hdoc-guide/hdoc-guide/hdocbook/specification.md

 ## hdocbook-project.json file

 This file contains configuration settings used by the supporting HDocBook development and build tools.
 The most important property inside this file is the `docId` property, which tells the tools the name of the folder where the hdocbook.json file can be found.
-The file also includes several other properties that control the PDF generation and book validation components when validating and building books.
+The file also includes several other properties that control the PDF-generation and book-validation components when validating and building books.

 ### _pdfGeneration_ property
 The `pdfGeneration` property is an object containing two other properties:

-- `enable`: boolean true or false - should the book build process generate PDFs for page content
+- `enable`: Boolean true or false - specifies whether the book-build process should generate PDFs for page content
-- `exclude_paths`: an array of strings, paths (fully qualified root relevant paths, and supports wildcards) that should be excluded from the PDF generation process
+- `exclude_paths`: an array of strings, paths (fully qualified root relevant paths; supports wildcards) that should be excluded from the PDF-generation process

 ### _validation_ property
 The `validation` property is an object that contains properties to control various aspects of book validation:

 - `exclude_links`: an array of strings, containing links that should be excluded from the validation process.
-These could be example links that do not actually exist, or endpoints that are not available to the book build and publishing processes
+These could be example links that do not actually exist, or endpoints that are not available to the book-build and -publishing processes
-- `exclude_spellcheck`: an array of objects, where `document_path` is the root relevant path to the document that should have additional validation exclusions applied, and `words` which is an array of strings, containing a list of words that should be excluded from the US - UK spell check validation
+- `exclude_spellcheck`: an array of objects, where `document_path` is the root relevant path to the document that should have additional validation exclusions applied, and `words` which is an array of strings, containing a list of words that should be excluded from the US - UK spellcheck validation
-- `exclude_h1_count`: an array of strings, containing rot-relevant paths of articles within the book that should be excluded from the H1 heading count validation
+- `exclude_h1_count`: an array of strings, containing root-relevant paths of articles within the book that should be excluded from the H1 heading count validation

 ### _redirects_ property
 The `redirects` property is an array of objects, where each object describes a permanent redirect.
-Once a book is published it is generally not a good idea to either rename a page without providing a server response that redirects permanently (301 or 308), or in the case of a delete, tells the caller that the resource is gone permanently (410).
+Once a book is published, one should avoid renaming a page without providing a server response that redirects permanently (301 or 308), or in the case of a delete, tells the caller that the resource is gone permanently (410).

-To read how to configure these redirects, see here: [Document Redirects](/hdoc-guide/hdocbook/document-redirects)
+To read how to configure these redirects, see [Document Redirects](/hdoc-guide/hdocbook/document-redirects).

 ## hdocbook.json file